AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 The [API Mesh for Adobe Developer App Builder](https://developer.adobe.com/graphql-mesh-gateway/gateway/overview/) enables developers to integrate private or third-party APIs and other interfaces with Adobe products using Adobe IO.

 See the  [[!DNL Catalog Service] and API Mesh](mesh.md) topic for installation and configuration details.

+## Data Management Dashboard

+Users can refer to the [Data Management Dashboard](https://experienceleague.adobe.com/docs/commerce-admin/systems/data-transfer/data-dashboard.html) for more data about [!DNL Catalog Service] data syncing.